PureFerox/PureFerox/README.md

 <p>
   I'm an aspiring solo independent video game developer based in South Africa 🇿🇦.
-  I've been inspired by many sources such as anime, literature and of course a plethora of video games that I have had the pleasure of experiencing throughout my life.
+  I've been inspired by many sources such as anime, literature and of course a plethora of video games that I have had the pleasure of experiencing throughout my life

   I have 5+ years of professional software development experience and I love building large systems, especially ones with many moving parts